 The top one percent in 2018 (US) earned on average $2,021 dollars a day.
 An individual at the very “top” of the poverty level earned $33.26 a day, an almost 61 fold difference.

 Does a person in finance work 61 times harder than a service worker?
 A “frontline” worker?
 Do they provide 61 times more social benefit?
 A large part of high income is from finance and legal services (at least some of both of these of questionable social benefit and sometimes doing outright harm to the real economy) and management (again, the rise in management positions, such as in higher education, are of questionable benefit).
 Legal and financial services also have restricted entry, increasing their income.3 It’s true that significant portion of high income earners are in the medical field, one area of unquestionable social benefit, and that demands extreme skill.
-At least in the US, a significant reason for very high incomes in the medical field is restrictive licensing,4 and while certainly deserving high compensation, even this skill may be overcompensated, and its social benefit attenuated if, as in the US, it is priced out of reach of many.
+At least in the US, a significant reason for very high incomes in the medical field is unnecessarily restrictive licensing,4 and while certainly deserving high compensation, even this skill may be overcompensated, and its social benefit attenuated if, as in the US, it is priced out of reach of many.
 Other high incomes are at least in part due to legal arrangements/protection, and/or political influence: oligopoly (“big tech,” pharmaceuticals), oligopsony (agriculture, publishing), and copyright law (media/entertainment).
 This is not necessarily to say these are wrong, especially the latter; however, allowing high levels of profit in the former is a political/legal choice, and although society may decide copyright protection is overall beneficial, it is clearly a social choice which allows high incomes from media.
 Once wealth is acquired, further income is often gained due purely to legally protected financial arrangements of asset ownership.
 Conversely, low income jobs are in part due to suppression of minimum wage laws and unions.
 Much income differential is due not to merit, but political choices and the power to control these.

 Especially evident during covid, there are good reasons to suspect that low paid service jobs, agricultural, warehouse, transport and logistics jobs, and “frontline workers” do not receive fair compensation when we consider the claims on real resources their income allows compared to the real social benefit from their work.
 Arguments on “merit” for the high incomes in finance and other restricted-entry and legally protected ways to earn income compared to these worker’s incomes do not seem convincing.
-We choose, as a society, to protect some high incomes in some fields and not others.
+We choose, as a society, to protect and encourage high incomes in some fields and not others.

 When we talk about attempts to increase income, a change from a (2018) daily income of $433 (top 10% minus the top 1% extreme, which was $2,021 a day) to $466 is barely noticeable.
 But $33 a day doubled the income of someone at the top of the poverty line, a life-changing increase.
 That’s where your “motivation” is, and often where significant increases in income are hardest to achieve through smart, hard work.